ilan-g/GenAI-Workshop/README.md

 ## Why Use spaCy?

 spaCy is great for building applications that need to handle a lot of text.
+It is industry grade NLP library used in lot of Enterprise projects which require NLP support.
 It's particularly useful for tasks like information extraction and natural language understanding.
 You can also use spaCy to prepare text for deep learning models.